Why Delphi Is a Trusted Provider with RehabSpot

 - Among alcoholics in early recovery, Naltrexone drastically reduced alcohol cravings, decreased rates of alcohol relapse, and improved treatment retention in another pilot study.

 - Therapists with a “Certified Addiction Professional” credentialing have a minimum of 6,000 hours of clinical experience in a substance abuse treatment setting.
-All therapists at Delphi are either licensed LMHC (Licensed Mental Health Counselor) or LCSW (Licensed Clinical Social Worker) or on track to receiving licensure.
-Delphi does not use CAC’s.

 - Real client reviews are another good source of insight into whether a prospective rehab center can be trusted to provide you with high-quality treatment.
 A high number of positive reviews, for example, can be helpful in gauging the provider’s level of commitment to you and your recovery.